Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

 \subsection{Layout of the paper}

 The layout of the paper is as follows.
-In \cref{sec:preliminary}, we introduce concepts in nonlinear Bayesian inversion and MCMC, including parametric derivative, posterior local approximation, dimension-independent geometric MCMC, and delayed acceptance MCMC.
+In \cref{sec:preliminary}, we introduce concepts in BIPs and MCMC, including precision definitions of differentiability, posterior local approximation, dimension-independent geometric MCMC, and delayed acceptance MCMC.
 In \cref{sec:operator_learning}, we present a derivative-informed operator learning method with error control in the $H^1_{\mu}$ Sobolev space with Gaussian measure.
 In \cref{sec:dino}, we formulate derivative-informed training of reduced basis DINO, discuss its computational cost, and provide error analysis for different choices of reduced bases.
 In \cref{sec:surrogate_mcmc}, we detail the process of generating proposals that adapt to posterior local geometry with a trained neural operator surrogate and the resulting MCMC acceptance probability computation.
 In \cref{sec:results_set_up}, we explain the setup for our numerical examples, including an extensive list of baseline and reference MCMC methods, Markov chain diagnostics, efficiency metrics, and software.
-In \cref{sec:ndr,sec:hyperelastic}, we showcase and analyze results for the numerical examples on coefficient inversion in nonlinear diffusion--reaction PDE and hyperelastic material property discovery.
+In \cref{sec:ndr,sec:hyperelastic}, we showcase and analyze numerical results.